aghani-coder/4_bit_microcontroller/README.md

 Copyright © 2023 [Nust SEECS](https://seecs.nust.edu.pk/).

-This project has been successfully delivered to Nust, SEECS
+This project has been successfully delivered to Nust, SEECS.

 Contact to mentioned authority for further improving and upgrading the project.